The personal research operator in the principal's voice.

 What this showcase covers

-This site is Saigar in nine pages.
+This site is Saigar in eight pages.
 Each one explains a layer; together they answer "what did Sagar build, how does it work, and what comes next."

 Who Saigar is for and the problem it solves.
 The shape of one principal's research life and where the system inserts itself.